geoalchimista/hyy16/readme.md

 `preproc_config.py`: Configuration of preprocessing settings. **Modify the directories in this script before you run any other script.**

 `hyy16_fetch_smear_data.py`: Fetch SMEAR II meteorological data through its official API portal.

-Options
+Optional arguments are
 - `-n`: get the data from the starting date till now.
 Enable this for daily online processing.
 - `-v`: get one variable at a time, slow mode.
 Use this if it is too slow to get all the variables in one request.

 `hyy16_flow_data.py`: Gapfill flow data and subset by day.
+Optional argument is `-s`, to run in silent mode without printing daily summary.

 `hyy16_leaf_area.py`: Interpolate leaf area.